Discoveries in the Wilderness

 As usual we’re having ourselves one hell of a time.

 Despite my melancholy tendencies, I surprise myself by being an optimist.
 For some reason, I still think hope is worth hanging onto.
 I don’t know how or why, but I do believe that we can tap into something greater and more loving.
-This is easier said than done, but even when down in the dumps, there is something magic in the mere thought of something better.
+This is easier said than done, but even when down in the dumps I find there is something magic in the mere thought of something better.

-It's hard to give
+It's hard to give,

-It's hard to get
+It's hard to get,

 It's hard to live,